bihealth/sodar-core-legacy/docs/source/project_app_dev.rst

 =============

-This documentation assumes you have a Django project with Projectroles set up (see ``integration.rst``).
-The instructions can be applied either to modify a previously existing app, or to set up a fresh app generated normally with ``./manage.py startapp``.
+This documentation assumes you have a Django project with Projectroles set up (see :ref:`integration`).
+The instructions can be applied either to modify a previously existing app, or to set up a fresh app generated in the standard way with ``./manage.py startapp``.

 It is also assumed that apps are more or less created according to best practices defined by `Two Scoops <https://www.twoscoopspress.com/>`_, with the